 Not a Brutus EID MAR coin, however.

-So, can you now explain something about the Ides of March?
+So, if questioned, can you now explain something about the Ides of March?